-The Waldenström Award (WA) is given by the IMS at each International Myeloma Workshop (IMW) starting in 1989.
-This award is given to outstanding researchers in recognition to their contributions to the myeloma field.
-The award is named for Professor Jan Waldenström, who was a pioneer in treating blood cancers.
+Named for Jan Waldenström, a pioneer in treating blood cancers, the Waldenström Lifetime Achievement Award has been given by the IMS at each International Myeloma Workshop since 1989.
+This award is given to outstanding researchers in recognition to their long term contributions to the myeloma field.

 Each member of the IMS Board, former awardees and each member of the Award Committee will nominate two candidates for the award.
 From the names provided, the Awards Committee will select four nominees and will collect the credentials of each candidate, which will then be circulated among the electors.